-Drone strike sparks fire at UAE’s Barakah nuclear power plant
+Drone strike sparks fire on perimeter of UAE’s Barakah nuclear power plant

 Authorities say radiation levels remain normal, operations not affected.

-A drone strike has sparked a fire at the Barakah Nuclear Energy Plant in the United Arab Emirates (UAE), raising new concerns over a potential new regional escalation amid a fragile ceasefire between Iran and the United States.
+A drone strike has sparked a fire on the perimeter of the Barakah Nuclear Energy Plant in the United Arab Emirates (UAE), raising new concerns over a potential new regional escalation amid a fragile ceasefire between Iran and the United States.

 Authorities in Abu Dhabi said the blaze broke out at an electrical generator outside the plant’s inner perimeter in the Al Dhafra region on Sunday.
 No injuries were reported, and officials said radiation levels remained normal.